 - Place a warm cloth on your cheeks in front of the ears to relax your jaw muscles before bed.

-Regular visits to the dentist are important to identify issues like teeth grinding to reduce the risk of damage to the teeth, mouth, and jaw.
+Regular visits to the dentist are essential to identify issues like teeth grinding to reduce the risk of damage to the teeth, mouth, and jaw.